 The upper limit depends on how long your story is and your skill as a writer, but no more than four to six viewpoint characters per story is a reasonable rule of thumb.

-Again, if you want to give the reader access to a much broader perspective than this, omniscient third person narration might be a better option.
+Again, if you want to give the reader access to a much broader perspective than this, an omniscient viewpoint might be a better option.

 You want an unreliable narrator